 6and then have fallen away, it is impossible to renew them again to repentance, since they again crucify to themselves the Son of God and put Him to open shame.
 7For ground that drinks the rain which often falls on it and brings forth vegetation useful to those for whose sake it is also tilled, receives a blessing from God; 8but if it yields thorns and thistles, it is worthless and close to being cursed, and it ends up being burned.

 - Hebrews 6:6-8

-- Close to being cursed (while alive)
+- The unfaithful one is close to being cursed (while alive).

-Let me close with an admonition to sober mindedness and the reason that this is necessary.
+Let me close with an admonition to sober-mindedness and the reason that this is necessary.

 8Be of sober spirit, be on the alert.
 Your adversary, the devil, prowls around like a roaring lion, seeking someone to devour.
 9But resist him, firm in your faith, knowing that the same experiences of suffering are being accomplished by your brethren who are in the world.
 10After you have suffered for a little while, the God of all grace, who called you to His eternal glory in Christ, will Himself perfect, confirm, strengthen and establish you.
 11To Him be dominion forever and ever.
 Amen.

 I repeat once again, if it were impossible to be lost, once saved, why would Peter warn Christians to be sober-minded and aware of Satan's efforts to destroy us?
 Realize, however, that sober-mindedness does not mean being afraid: